-AFNIC was appointed as the French registry by an order of 19 February 2010, pursuant to the law governing domain names in France.
+AFNIC was appointed for five years as the French registry by an order of 5 April 2017, pursuant to the law governing domain names in France

 The law provides that the French registry must be domiciled in the European Union and is appointed by the Ministry for Digital Economy pursuant to a public tender process, for a five-year period that can be renewed once (article L45 of the Postal and Electronic Communication Code, modified by presidential ordinance No. 2014-329 of 12 March 2014).